WWE Rumors: Is Superstar Shake-Up The 2017 WWE Draft? Latest Predictions For ‘Raw’ & ‘SmackDown’ Rosters

 Earlier today, the Heavy website reported on the WWE Draft rules.
 The report mentioned that it’s actually not going to be like the draft fans saw last July to split up superstars between the Raw and SmackDown Live brands.
 During that event last summer, fans might recall that Raw drafted Seth Rollins as their No. 1 pick and SmackDown drafted Dean Ambrose as the No. 2 pick for their brand.
 Raw also snatched Charlotte Flair, Finn Balor, Roman Reigns, Brock Lesnar, and The New Day in the top 10, while SmackDown picked up AJ Styles, John Cena, and current World Heavyweight Champion Randy Orton.

-This won’t be like that draft held last year where Mick Foley and Stephanie McMahon of Raw or Daniel Bryan and Shane McMahon of SmackDown announced their draft picks at a podium one-by-one.
+This won’t be like that draft held last year where Mick Foley and Stephanie McMahon of Raw or Daniel Bryan and Shane McMahon of SmackDown announced their draft picks at a podium one by one.
 Instead, the “Superstar shake-up” will feature trades going down between the two rosters, or possibly signing new acquisitions to the respective rosters.
 The big event is scheduled to begin on next week’s episode of WWE Raw and continue on the WWE SmackDown Live program, both of which are televised on USA network.

-As mentioned in a Bleacher Report article with regards to this past week’s “shake-up” news on Raw, several superstars were predicted who could possibly switch brands.
+As mentioned in a Bleacher Report article with regard to this past week’s “shake-up” news on Raw, several superstars were predicted who could possibly switch brands.
 Over the past few weeks, AJ Styles has had plenty of issues with his brand’s commissioner Shane McMahon.
 The two were WrestleMania 33 opponents and seemed to show one another respect via a handshake on this past Tuesday’s SmackDown episode.
-Styles also said he feels he build the show on his back, so he doesn’t want to go anywhere.
+Styles also said he feels he built the show on his back, so he doesn’t want to go anywhere.
 Could that be a sure sign he’s moving to Raw?

 There had been rumors over the past several weeks that Styles would move over to Raw while Roman Reigns heads to SmackDown.
 WWE certainly has a delicate situation on their hands with Reigns just based on the reaction he got on Monday night, just one evening after defeating the now-retired Undertaker.
 However, shifting him to a different scene could be just what is needed.
 Many people believe now is the time if ever to turn Reigns heel based on the crowd heat he’s drawing.